Europe Data Center Rack Market Size and Share

 Key Report Takeaways

-• By data-center type, colocation facilities accounted for 51.6% of Europe data center rack market size in 2024, whereas hyperscale campuses show the highest 14.8% CAGR to 2030.
+• By data center type, colocation facilities accounted for 51.6% of the Europe data center rack market size in 2024, whereas hyperscale and cloud facilities are expanding at a 14.8% CAGR to 2030.

 Segment Analysis